nus-cs2103-AY2223S1/tp/docs/UserGuide.md

    Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-5. Type a command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+And you're ready to waddle!
+To execute any command, type it command in the command box and press Enter. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * **`list`** : Lists all itineraries.